Object detection is the computer vision technique for finding objects of interest in an image:

 Because so many different things can go wrong, the loss function consists of several parts that all measure a different kind of “wrongness” about the predictions the model made.
 These parts are added up to get the overall loss metric.

-SSD, YOLO, SqueezeDet, DetectNet, and the other one-shot detector variants all use slightly different loss functions.
+SSD, YOLO, SqueezeDet, DetectNet, and the other one-stage detector variants all use slightly different loss functions.
 Still, they tend to be composed of the same elements.
 Let’s look at the different parts!

 Detectors with no ground-truth (negative examples)

 This part of the loss function only involves the confidence score — since there is no ground-truth box here, we don’t have any coordinates or class label to compare the prediction to.